mertcancankaya/cyclistic-capstone/Cyclistic Google Capstone Project.md

 #analyze ridership data by type and weekday

 # Share

+All of the functions in this share stage, are done in R Studio.
+You can find the code of all processes in [this](cyclistic-cleaning-analysis.r) folder.

 #Let's visualize by Number of Rides by Days and Member Type

 ![number of rides by days and member type](Rplot01.png)